pellse/assembler/README.md

 ```

 ### Pluggable Asynchronous Caching Strategy
-Overloaded versions of `CacheFactory.cached()` allow to plug different `Cache` implementations.
-We can pass an additional parameter of type `CacheFactory` to the `cached()` method to customize the caching mechanism.
-If no `CacheFactory` parameter is passed to `cached()`, the default implementation will internally return a `Cache` based on `HashMap`.
+The `CacheFactory.cached()` function includes overloaded versions that enable users to utilize different `Cache` implementations.
+By providing an additional parameter of type `CacheFactory` to the `cached()` method, users can customize the caching mechanism as per their requirements.
+In case no `CacheFactory` parameter is passed to `cached()`, the default implementation will internally use a `Cache` based on `HashMap`.

-Below is an example of a few different ways we can explicitly customize the caching mechanism:
+Here is an example of a few different approaches that users can use to explicitly customize the caching mechanism:
 ```java
 import io.github.pellse.reactive.assembler.Assembler;
 import static io.github.pellse.reactive.assembler.AssemblerBuilder.assemblerOf;